BaronLip/Ruby_Redux_Session_Auth/README.md

 ### Logic

 The sessions_controller does not have "standard" Restful routes.
 It creates a session by setting the status of "logged_in". `is_logged_in` verifies the logged in status and returns the current_user. or "logged_out" and returns the user that is found.

+App.js serves as a router to render all other components to the DOM.
+It will not render itself.

+It will manage authentication state locally...

 user